leonmayanja/mersenne_primes/README.md

 ## So What's the Point?
 Finding a Mersenne prime will make you money.
 GIMPS [awards](https://www.mersenne.org/legal/#mpa:~:text=Research%20Discovery%20Awards-,Mersenne%20Prime%20Award%20of%20USD%20%243%2C000.00,the%20GIMPS%20PrimeNet%20server%20or%20to%20email%20their%20results%20to%20GIMPS.,-Privacy%20Policy) people for discovering Mersenne Primes.
 For discovering a Mersenne prime having fewer than 100,000,000 digits, GIMPS awards you with $3,000.
 Discovering a Mersenne prime with more than 100,000,000 digits earns you $50,000!
 It is like cryptocurrency mining for those of us who cannot afford to buy a dozen graphics cards or ASIC miners.

 Prime numbers aslo play a crucial role in keeping data secure.
-For instance, [RSA encryption](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) relies on multiplying two large prime numbers together to generate a key (public key).
+For instance, [RSA encryption](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) relies on multiplying two large prime numbers together to help generate a key (public key).
 Data can be encrypted by anyone using the public key, but can only be decoded by someone who knows the two prime numbers.

 ## Steps
 These are the steps I followed while trying to find a new Mersenne prime.